Terms of Service

 You are solely responsible for the quality, safety, legality, and timeliness of all work you perform.
 You represent that you have the skills, qualifications, and legal authority to perform the services you offer.
 You are responsible for maintaining any licenses, permits, insurance, or bonding required by your jurisdiction.

 PhaseContract has no obligation to inspect, verify, supervise, or guarantee your work.
-Submitting incomplete or fraudulent work — including abuse of the Auto-Approve mechanism to collect payment for work not performed — is a violation of these Terms and may result in account termination, withholding of Payouts, and liability for resulting chargebacks.
+Submitting incomplete or fraudulent work — including abuse of the Auto-Approve mechanism to collect payment for work not performed — is a violation of these Terms and may result in account termination, withholding of Payouts, and liability for resulting payment disputes or reversals.

 10.7 Accurate Job Information